gabrielgt/EvergineDocs/recipes/GettingStarted/Getting-Started-on-Mac-OS-X.md

 ## IDE

-You need to install [Visual Studio for Mac](https://xamarin.com/studio) to develop with Wave Engine on Mac OS X. _Xamarin Studio comes with Xamarin_, which can be downloaded [here](https://xamarin.com/download).
+You need to install [Visual Studio for Mac](https://xamarin.com/studio) to develop with Wave Engine on Mac OS X.

 # Install Wave Engine